 Skip to main content

-This is where you will find the most answers.
-If there are still any questions, please do not hesitate to contact us.
+This is where you'll find most of the answers.
+If you still have any questions, please don't hesitate to contact us.

 General for injections

-Ideally come without makeup to your appointment and plan your session outside of events.
+Ideally, come to your appointment without makeup and schedule your session outside of any events.

-We will discuss your wishes, take a complete history and agree together on the best option depending on the situation and your wishes as well as your budget.
+We will discuss your wishes, take a complete medical history and agree together on the best option based on the situation, your wishes and your budget.

-A careful examination is compared to the patient's request and expectations in order to clarify what is achievable and what is illusory.
+A careful examination is compared with the patient's request and expectations in order to clarify what is achievable and what is illusory.

-To conclude, the doctor-nurse expertise will advise you as best as possible to find suitable solutions, the patient can decide at any time what he wants and benefit from the treatment.
+In conclusion, the expertise of the doctor and nurse will advise you in the best way to find suitable solutions; the patient can decide at any time what they wish and benefit from the treatment

 What should I do if I am not satisfied with the result?

-The final result will only be visible after several days or weeks depending on the treatment defined.
-The appearance of your skin can change every day, before the injected product finds its final position.
-After any treatment, I offer a free check-up appointment in order to verify that the treatment result obtained is optimal.
-At this time, touch-ups can be carried out if desired.
+The final result will only be visible after several days or weeks, depending on the treatment plan.
+The appearance of your skin may change daily before the injected product settles into its final position.
+After each treatment, I offer a free follow-up appointment to ensure optimal results.
+At this time, any necessary touch-ups can be performed.

-If you have any doubts or post-treatment questions, I am happy to answer them on a private number received during the appointment for rapid support.
+If you have any doubts or questions after treatment, I am happy to answer them on a private number provided during the appointment for prompt attention.

 What are the possible contraindications?

-Possible contraindications to aesthetic medicine treatments are obviously asked during the history at the first appointment.
+Possible contraindications for cosmetic medicine treatments are, of course, discussed during the initial consultation.
 However, here is a non-exhaustive list of contraindications:

 - current pregnancy or breastfeeding

-- any active autoimmune disease (rheumatoid arthritis, chronic inflammatory bowel diseases, etc.)
+- any active autoimmune disease (rheumatoid arthritis, chronic inflammatory bowel disease, etc.)

 - Herpes